 The temperature trends for the maximums were very slightly increasing and for the means and minimums were slightly decreasing until 2014.
 After 2013, all temperatures spiked up from the previous trends.
 These temperature increases undoubtedly have been related to the exceptionally strong (the strongest ever recorded in the 67 years of records) El Niņo that began in mid-2014 and completed in mid-2016.
 Note that since the 2014 temperature spike, the means have been trending down.
 The overall net effect of the temperature trends over the 13 years before the El Niņo spike is seen in the linear fits of the means.
 The maximums have been very slightly declining, but the mean and the minimums have been moderately declining.
 The annual mean had a linear fit trend with a moderate decline this century at a rate of -0.90 °F per decade before the spike.
 Since 2014, the spike has cooled enough to make the last 18 years into essentially a no temperature change trend.

-As of mid-2016, the Pacific Ocean has entered into a La Niņa.
-This should cool the temperatures of the Thomas Creek Estates even more IF these La Niņa conditions persist and strengthen.
-This cooling could revert back to the cooling trends shown prior to 2014 in all the means.
+As of late 2020, the Pacific Ocean has entered into a weak La Niņa.
+This should allow the temperatures of the Thomas Creek Estates to cool even more IF these La Niņa conditions persist and strengthen.
+This cooling could continue the reversion back to the cooling trends shown prior to 2014 in all the means.
+Alternatively the sun has entered an extended solar minimum.
+After the last solar minimum in 2009, the annual temperatures were much colder than normal for 2010-11.
+Thus the years of 2019-22 might be colder than average if solar activity has control of the average temperatures by some means.

-The average annual and water year precipitation amounts from 2000 to 2012 for the Thomas Creek Estates are 9.64 and 9.17 inches respectively.
+The average annual and water year precipitation amounts from 2000 to 2012 for the Thomas Creek Estates are 9.64 and 9.20 inches respectively.
 The precipitation amounts after 2012 were not used to compute the averages.
 The period from 2013 to 2014 was considered a drought by the various water authorities servicing the TCE water system - Washoe County and TUMWA.
 The 2017 wet year was probably a 155-year event (the last similar deluge occurred during the 1861-1862 winter) that will not repeat in a lifetime and would skew the averages.
+However, since 2015 the median annual and water year precipitation amounts are 12.04 and 11.30 inches respectively (the median rather than averages are used to minimize the 155-year event skew) suggesting that a mini-wet period occurred.

-In the above plot of the annual precipitation, the white band represents precipitation amounts that are within +/- 15% of average.
-The surplus (blue) or deficit (red) color gradients become solid colors at +/- 50% of average.
+In the above plot of the annual precipitation, the white band represents precipitation amounts that are within +/- 15% of the average.
+The surplus (blue) or deficit (red) color gradients become solid colors at +/- 50% of the the average.
 The blue dotted line is the average annual precipitation.

-In the above plot of the water year precipitation, the white band represents precipitation amounts that are within +/- 15% of average.
-The surplus (blue) or deficit (red) color gradients become solid colors at +/- 50% of average.
-The blue dotted line is the average water year precipitation.
+In the above plot of the water year precipitation, the white band represents precipitation amounts that are within +/- 15% of the average.
+The surplus (blue) or deficit (red) color gradients become solid colors at +/- 50% of the average.
+The blue dotted line is the average water year precipitation for 2000-2012.